Back to blog home

 Final Thoughts

-Dental insurance, like HMOs and PPOs, helps a lot of people.
-But sometimes, it doesn't cover everything, and not everyone may qualify for these.
+HMO dental insurance and PPO plans both help a lot of people.
+However, they may not cover everything, and not everyone may qualify for these plans.
 So, if you need more flexible payment options, Denefits is a solution worth exploring.

 Using insurance and Denefits payment plans together can help manage your treatment expenses more easily.
 So, it's best to discuss with your dentist if they offer Denefits payment plans.